 As opposed to allowing three players, like every other Jeopardy! game in existence, this game is two players only.
 This is baffling, considering it probably wouldn’t be hard to support three players on the handheld.
 Oh well, let’s move on.

 Sadly no Alex Trebek in this version.
 Nintendo Power once described the host as “Guy Smiley” from Sesame Street, but I’d say he more resembles Mr. Game Show‘s dorkier brother.
 Also, our intrepid not-Trebek is not at a podium, magically reading all the clues from a single question card, and occasionally teleporting to the board when a Daily Double is chosen.
-This guy certainly has some voodoo magic, and we should be afraid of him at all costs.
+This host certainly has some voodoo magic, and we should be afraid of him at all costs.

-Now let’s get into the game itself.
 It handles pretty closely to the TV show, having 30 clues separated between six categories, 1-2 Daily Doubles depending on the round, and Final Jeopardy! is in there mostly intact.
 Though, I can tell the clues aren’t nearly as refined or polished as the TV show’s.
-Guess they didn’t want to crib from old episodes for reference, which considering there would’ve been six years of shows to go from would’ve been just fine to me.
+Guess they didn’t want to take material from old episodes for reference, which considering there would’ve been six years of shows to go from would’ve been just fine to me.

-Since I’m a loner without a link cable or any nearby friends, I decided to go solo with an AI opponent.
+Since I’m a loner without a link cable or any nearby friends, I decided to play solo with an AI opponent.
 We’re at this one clue, when suddenly he buzzes in with a few seconds remaining.

 Oh right.
 Instead of programming a potential wrong answer, the game opts for a generic gibberish term.
 Now that I saw the clue and he guessed wrong, maybe I can buzz in-

 There are differences between this and the original, though.
-Sports Edition added a delay when showing the clue to avoid anyone autobuzzing in before the clue was shown, which was a nice change.
-An even better change is the game will now reset the timer to 5 seconds on a wrong answer to avoid cheating players out of buzzing in.
-The later Platinum Edition and Teen Tournament versions removed link play, and added Super Game Boy support!
+Sports Edition now added a delay when showing the clue to avoid anyone autobuzzing in before the clue was shown, which was a nice change.
+An even better change is the game will now reset the timer to 5 seconds on an incorrect response to avoid cheating players out of buzzing in.
+The later Platinum Edition and Teen Tournament versions removed link play and traded that in for Super Game Boy support!
 Wowsers!

 Now the Game Boy wasn’t the only portable to get the fast-paced quizzer.
-The Game Gear also received Jeopardy! as well as a Sports Edition.
+The Game Gear also received Jeopardy! as well as the later Sports Edition.
 Let’s see if there’s any major differences between them.

 Wow.
-They actually sprung the money to actually get Alex frickin’ Trebek’s likeness in the Game Gear version.
+They actually sprung the money to actually get Alex Trebek’s likeness in the Game Gear version.
 Wonder why they didn’t get him sooner.
 That’s not the only thing they changed, though.